TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 ### Tick Tock

 Timers in embedded systems are similar to those in the kitchen: they tick for a period of time and signal an event when finished.
-However unlike kitchen timers, embedded timers can be set to trigger repeatedly, making them immensely useful in various applications.
+However, embedded timers are much fancier than kitchen timers, making them immensely useful in various applications.
+They can trigger repeatedly (via auto-reload), count up/down, and be used to generate rectangular (PWM) waves.

 So what makes timers tick?

-The MCU clock!
+The {% abbr "MCU", "Microcontroller Unit.
+No, not the Marvel Cinematic Universe!" %} clock!

 {% alert "fact" %}
 The MCU clock is the *backbone* of a controller.
 It controls the processing speed and pretty much everything!—timers, ADC, DAC, communication protocols, and whatnot.

-The clock runs at a fixed frequency (e.g. 168MHz on our board).
+The clock runs at a fixed frequency (168MHz on our board).
 By dividing against it, we can achieve lower frequencies.
 {% endalert %}

 The following diagram illustrates how the clock signal is divided on an STM.
-There are two divisors: the prescaler and auto-reload.
+There are two divisors: the prescaler and auto-reload (aka counter period).

 {% image "assets/timing-diagram.jpg", "Timing diagram of timer signal derived from a clock signal.", "post1" %}

-<sup>Diagram adapted from uPesy.[^upesy]</sup>
+<sup>Deriving timer frequency from the clock signal.
+(Diagram adapted from uPesy.^[[How do microcontroller timers work?](https://www.upesy.com/blogs/tutorials/how-works-timers-in-micro-controllers) – A decent article on timers.
+Diagrams are in French though.])</sup>
 {.caption}

-[^upesy]: [How do microcontroller timers work?](https://www.upesy.com/blogs/tutorials/how-works-timers-in-micro-controllers) – A decent article on timers.
-Diagrams are in French though.

-Here, the clock signal is first divided by a prescaler of 2, then divided by an auto-reload of 6.
+Here, the clock signal is first divided by a prescaler of 2, then further "divided" by an auto-reload of 6.
+On every overflow (arrow shooting up), the timer triggers an interrupt.
 Thus, the timer runs at $\frac{1}{12}$ the speed of the clock.
-On every overflow (arrow shooting up), the timer triggers an interrupt.

-These interrupts can trigger functionality such as  DMA transfers (explored later) and ADC conversions.[^timer-events] Heck, they can even be used to trigger other timers!

-[^timer-events]: The extent of timer events depends on hardware support.
+These interrupts can trigger functionality such as DMA transfers (explored later) and ADC conversions.^[The extent of timer events depends on hardware support.
 Timers can do a lot on ST boards.
-For other brands, you may need to check the datasheet or reference manual.
+For other brands, you may need to check the datasheet or reference manual.]
+Heck, they can even be used to trigger other timers!

 Further Reading:

 - [How do microcontroller timers work?](https://www.upesy.com/blogs/tutorials/how-works-timers-in-micro-controllers)
 - [Getting Started with STM32: Timers and Timer Interrupts](https://www.digikey.com/en/maker/projects/getting-started-with-stm32-timers-and-timer-interrupts/d08e6493cefa486fb1e79c43c0b08cc6)
+  - There are more prescalers behind the scenes!
+(APB2)

 ### Example: Initialising the Timer